-The determination of the credit hours your Pell grant can pay for is based on your enrollment in all terms within the semester.
 Pell grants adjust up and down based on the number of current attended hours as of the 20% date of each semester and part-of-term.
-Pell grants will pay for attended, registered hours and classes attended through the course 20% date as well as classes withdrawn with grades of W, F or U. Withdrawals may cause adjustments to aid amounts.
+Pell grants will pay for attended, registered hours and classes in your program of study, attended through the course 20% date as well as classes withdrawn with grades of W, I, F or U. Withdrawals may cause adjustments to aid amounts.
 Pell grants will not pay, regardless of the amount a student is charged, for classes audited and classes dropped before the course 20% date.
 Course 20% dates can be found on MyMC.
-Students may receive Pell Grant funds for summer sessions if they did not receive full-time Pell grants in fall and spring semesters, which includes Pell Grants received to attend other colleges and universities during the academic year.
+Students may receive Pell Grant funds for summer based on eligibility which may be impacted by Pell Grants received to attend other colleges and universities during the academic year.